What you will learn from this article:

 Vitamin D has gotten a lot of press in recent years, and it’s easy to understand why.
 This important nutrient has a huge impact on your health and because its receptor is present in most cells and tissues in the body, it helps regulate multiple organ systems (hormonal, skeletal, gastrointestinal, nervous, skin, and more) – more on this in just a moment.

-Our best source of vitamin D is the sun, and while our ancestors used to spend a majority of their time outdoors, most people now spend daylight hours at desks under artificial lights.
+Our best source of vitamin D is the sun, and while our ancestors used to spend the majority of their time outdoors, most people now spend daylight hours at desks under artificial lights.
 This explains the vitamin D deficiency pandemic – and this article will help you fix it.

 Benefits of optimal levels of vitamin D